Functorial desingularization over Q: boundaries and the embedded case: Desingularization of qe -schemes of characteristic zero

-Note that in this case $\calF^{\le d-1}(X,B)$ is a desingularization over $X\setminus T$ and hence $\calF^{\le d}(X,B)$ will be a desingularization of the whole $X$.
-We will use the operation of inserting a blow up sequence into another blow up sequence, which is defined in \cite[Def.
-4.2.2]{nonemb}.
+Step 1. {\it Construction of $\calF^{\le d}(X,B)$ in the particular case when $T$ is closed.} Note that in this case $\calF^{\le d-1}(X,B)$ is a desingularization over $X\setminus T$ and hence $\calF^{\le d}(X,B)$ will be a desingularization of the whole $X$.
+We will use the operation of inserting a blow up sequence into another blow up sequence, which is defined in \cite[Definition~4.2.2]{nemb}.

 {\it Extension 0.} Provide $T$ with the reduced scheme structure and extend $f$ by inserting $\Bl_T(X)\to X$ as the first blow up.
-As an output we obtain a blow up sequence $\calF^{\le d}_0(X,B):X'_m\longto X'_0\to X_0=X$ of length $m+1$ where the first center (the inserted one) is regular.
+As an output we obtain a blow up sequence $\calF^{\le d}_0(X,B)\:X'_m\longto X'_0\to X_0=X$ of length $m+1$ where the first center (the inserted one) is regular.
 Set $f=\calF^{\le d}_0(X,B)$ and increase $m$ by one after this step.
-As an output we achieve that $T\times_XX_i$ is a Cartier divisor in $X_i$ for $i>0$.
+As an output we achieve that $T\times_XX'_i$ is a Cartier divisor in $X'_i$ for $i>0$.

+{\it Extensions $1\. n$.} The last $n$ centers of $\calF^{\le d}_0(X,B)$ do not have to be suitable for a strong (resp. $B$-strong) desingularization.
+So, we will use $n$ successive extensions to make the centers regular (reps. $B$-permissible) in the case of strong (resp. $B$-strong) desingularization.